Sales Agent & Broker Renewals

 - $100 non-refundable reinstatement fee.

-- For Principal or Branch Brokers, documentation from a financial institution less than 30 days old verifying a trust account on which the Broker is a signatory.
+- For Principal or Branch Brokers, documentation, less than 30 days old, from a Utah financial institution verifying a real estate trust account on which the Broker is a signatory.

 - For Principal Brokers the Utah Division of Corporations must show the company is current and in good standing.